wesselsga/wesselsga.github.io/_posts/2017-04-25-ffmpeg-cookbook.md

 file 'IMG_0058.MOV'
 file 'IMG_0059.MOV'

-If the above named text file is named something like 04MAR2017_BB_Game.txt, then the following ffmpeg command can be used to combine the individual MOV files into a single (larger) video file:
+If the above text file is named something like 04MAR2017_BB_Game.txt, then the following ffmpeg command can be used to combine the individual MOV files into a single (larger) video file:

 ffmpeg -f concat -safe 0 -i 04MAR2017_BB_Game.txt -c copy 04MAR2017_BB_Game.mov